aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 ```bash
 ─$ gcc -static ofs.c -o of
 ```
-on the target machine, transfer the exploiter to `/tmp` folder so we can write our permission, then execut it.
+On the target machine, transfer the exploiter to `/tmp` folder so we can write our permission, then execute it.
 ```bash
 $ cd /tmp
 $ ls -l ofs